ray-project/ray/doc/source/rllib-training.rst

 The Python API provides the needed flexibility for applying RLlib to new problems.
 You will need to use this API if you wish to use `custom environments, preprocessors, or models <rllib-models.html>`__ with RLlib.

-Here is an example of the basic usage:
+Here is an example of the basic usage (for a more complete example, see `custom_env.py <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/custom_env.py>`__):

 .. code-block:: python